neondatabase/neon-postgresql-expert/markdown/neon_code_readmes.md

 ```

 By default, this runs both debug and release modes, and all supported postgres versions.
 When
-testing locally, it is convenient to run just run one set of permutations, like this:
+testing locally, it is convenient to run just one set of permutations, like this:

 ```sh
 DEFAULT_PG_VERSION=15 BUILD_TYPE=release ./scripts/pytest